philemonnwanne/aws-bootcamp-cruddur-2023/journal/week0.md

 - [aws cloudwatch put-metric-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html)
 - [Create an Alarm via AWS CLI](https://aws.amazon.com/premiumsupport/knowledge-center/cloudwatch-estimatedcharges-alarm/)
 - We need to update the configuration json script with the TopicARN we generated earlier
-- We will use a json file because --metrics is is required for expressions and so its easier to us a JSON file.
+- We will use a json file because --metrics is is required for expressions and so its easier to us a JSON file
+- Reference the correct path to your alarm_config file

 ```bash
 aws cloudwatch put-metric-alarm --cli-input-json file://aws/json/alarm_config.json
 ```
-My cloudwatch alarm json file can be found here [alarm config](https://github.com/philemonnwanne/aws-bootcamp-cruddur-2023/blob/main/journal/json/alarm_config.json)
+The `alarm_config.json` file can be found here [alarm config](https://github.com/philemonnwanne/aws-bootcamp-cruddur-2023/blob/main/journal/json/alarm_config.json)

 ## Create an AWS Budget